 Stairways, Steps, And Ramps

-- Install handrails on stairways and ramps in accordance with local building code requirements.
+- Install handrails on stairways and ramps in accordance with local building codes.

-- Handrails should be stable and securely fastened.
+- Ensure handrails are stable and securely fastened.

-- Consider using nonslip surfaces, like carpet on stairs.
+- Consider using nonslip surfaces, such as carpet, on stairs.

 Walkways And Lawn Areas